opentensor/developer-docs/docs/validators/validators-btcli-guide.md

 ### Coldkey workstation:
 - Create/import coldkey
+- Manage TAO and alpha stake
 - Create and register a hotkey on a secure coldkey workstation  then transfer the hotkey file or mnemonic to the validator workstation: `btcli wallet new-hotkey` , `btcli wallet regen-hotkey`
-- Register a UID: ,`btcli subnets register`, `btcli subnets pow-register`
-- Manage TAO and alpha stake
 - Transfer/rotate TAO and alpha stake in case of key compromise
 - Rotate hotkeys in case of compromise
-- Register a hotkey to mine on a subnet
+- Register a hotkey on a subnet with `btcli subnets register`, `btcli subnets pow-register`
+- Set validator take with `btcli sudo set-take`

 ### Validator node (hotkey workstation)